The Hodge numbers of O'Grady 10 via Ng\^o strings: The top direct image sheaf R10 for the Lagrangian fibrations M,N to B

 and by Lemma \ref{possiblesurjections}, $\mc F'$ is stable.
 By Lemma \ref{tripleandduality} below, the triple associated with $\mc F'$, is precisely

 By applying Lemma \ref{Flocallyfree} to this triple, we see that if $K^\vee$ is locally free at $p$, then it is locally free everywhere. \end{proof}

-We remark that in the proof of the lemma above we showed that $\mc F'$ is a stable sheaf of type $I\!
+We remark that in the proof of the lemma above we showed that the sheaf $\mc F'$ defined in (\ref{Fprimo}) is a stable sheaf of type $I\!
 I$ on $\ogc$ with odd Euler characteristics.
 The following lemma describes how the triple (\ref{trripple}) changes when passing from $\mc F$ to $\mc F'$.